-For completed investment properties, the fair values were determined on the basis of capitalisation of net rental income derived from the existing tenancies with allowance onto the reversionary interest of the properties and by reference to comparable market transactions.
-The valuation was determined using discounted cash flow ("DCF") projections based on significant unobservable inputs.
-These inputs include:
+For completed investment properties, the fair values were determined using term and reversionary method on the basis of capitalisation of net rental income derived from the existing tenancies and the reversionary value by reference to recent comparable sales transactions or capitalisation of comparable market rents in the relevant property market.
+The significant unobservable inputs adopted in the valuation included market prices, market rents, term and reversionary yields.